tristola/formlypresentation/slides/the-ugly.md

 ##  The Ugly

-- if formly does not do what you need, you need to fork
+- If formly does not do what you need, you need to fork
-  - forking makes updates hard
+  - Forking makes updates hard
-  - instead try to contribute
+  - Instead try to contribute
-- cannot get the event when form has been rendered
+- Cannot get the event when form has been rendered
-  - initial render can take long
+  - Initial render can take long
-- with large forms rendering is slow
+- With large forms rendering is slow
-  - initial render is slow, after that form is responsive
+  - Initial render is slow, after that form is responsive